andreasmuelder/statecharts.online/index.md

 ### Example

-Let’s say you're in a state called `Idle`, and when the user presses a button (`buttonPressed`), you transition to a state called `Running`.
-Here’s what might happen:
+Let's say you're in a state called `Idle`, and when the user presses a button (`buttonPressed`), you transition to a state called `Running`.
+Here's what might happen:
 - `Idle` state's exit action resets a timer.
 - The transition assigns a value to a variable.
 - `Running` state's entry action starts a motor.